ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 In Javascript error includes the stack, but in Python it does not.
 In Python it needs to be added manually.

-In Python we often log exceptions with other errors on error-level.
+In Python we often log exceptions with other errors at the error level.
 Add `exc_info=True` if the error is logged in an exception handler.
 It includes information about an exception that occurred in the log record.

 `logger.exception()` is equivalent to calling `logger.error()` with `exc_info=True`.
 It is advisable to use it instead of error if possible.